 Instant Pot: Put all the ingredients in the first list into the Instant Pot (affiliate link).
 Cook for 45 minutes (manual, high pressure).
 Release steam using the valve on top.

 Stovetop: When the soup is done, melt the butter in a saucepan.
 Whisk in the flour.
 Let the mixture cook for a minute or two to remove the floury taste.
 Whisk the milk, a little bit at a time, until you have a smooth, thickened sauce.
 Throw a little salt in there for good measure.

 Together: Mix the creamy sauce with the soup in the instant pot.
 Voila!
 Mushroom Wild Rice Soup.

-PJ Fiala has over 20 published books and is carving her own unique niche in the romance genre, with authentic characters and dramatic storylines, often derived from her unique experiences.
+PJ Fiala has published dozens of books and is carving her own unique niche in the romance genre, with authentic characters and dramatic storylines, often derived from her unique experiences.

 She is currently working several projects, all at the same time.
-Join her Road Queens, and be involved in new releases, monthly giveaways and more.
-If you want to receive ARC's, and special giveaways just for her ARC readers, sign up for her newsletter below.
+Join her Road Queens reader group, and be involved in new releases, monthly giveaways and more.
+If you want to receive ARC’s, and special giveaways just for her ARC readers, sign up for her newsletter below